Last Updated on June 20, 2023 by Tim Wells

-To start the process, hold down the return and play/pause buttons on your remote.
-After holding them down for five seconds, your TV should start to sync with the remote.
+Hold down the return and play/pause buttons on your remote to start the process.
+After holding them down for five seconds, your TV should begin to sync with the remote.

 Once the sync process is complete, try using your remote.
-You’ll want to check commands other than the on/off function.
-Try some of the menu commands instead.
+You’ll want to check commands besides the on/off function and try some menu commands instead.

 Check for Updates

-If none of the above steps work, it’s possible the TV’s software is out of date.
+If none of the above steps work, the TV’s software may be outdated.

 Access the settings from the main menu.
 You should see an option for software updates.
 Choose this and select “network” if it’s available.
 If your TV finds that there’s an update available, go ahead and select yes to install it.

 Once you’ve installed any pending updates, your TV should automatically reboot.
-Once it’s back on, try running through all the commands on your remote.
+Once it’s back on, try running through all the commands on your remote control.

-If there are no updates, you may with to reset your Samsung TV back to factory settings.
+If there are no updates, you may wish to reset your Samsung TV back to factory settings.

 When All Else Fails

-You could have a defective sensor on your TV or the remote itself is bad.
+You could have a defective IR sensor on your TV, or the remote is bad.
 See if Samsung will send a replacement or if there’s an authorized repair vendor in your area.

 - How to Enable Unknown Sources on Chromecast with Google TV - October 30, 2023